-And finally, the Pen Sensitivity Smoothing gives you the option to set the smoothing of pressure sensitivity curve for tablet pen.
+And finally, the Pen Sensitivity Smoothing gives you the option to set the smoothing of the pressure sensitivity curve for tablet pen.
 When set to ‘Soft’ less pressure is required, when set to ‘Firm’ more pressure is required.

-Each of these settings can be found in a separate pop-up panel of Properties panel or directly in the Preferences.
+Each of these settings can be found in a separate pop-up panel of the Properties panel or directly in the Preferences.